Briscoe, Hamlin will get chance to settle debate at Michigan

 NASCAR’s stop in Michigan has been a one-man show recently.

 Kevin Harvick has won four of the last five here, including each of the last three races held on the 2-mile oval.
-Last year’s Michigan race was canceled because of the COVID-19 pandemic.

 If Harvick makes it four in a row, he would lock up a playoff spot — and tie Bill Elliott’s record for most consecutive race victories at Michigan.
 Harvick, who won the 2014 Cup title, also owns the most wins (five) among active drivers on the track and, like Hamlin, is still seeking his first win in 2021.